Three Blind Mice (radio play and short story): 1947 radio production

 The original radio play was broadcast on the BBC Light Programme at 8.00pm on Friday 30 May 1947.

 It was part of an evening of programmes in honour of the eightieth birthday of Queen Mary.
 The BBC had approached the Queen some months before and asked what programmes she would like to hear.
-Amongst a selection of music and variety, she requested something by Christie who was a writer she admired.
+Amongst a selection of music and variety, she requested something by Christie, a writer she admired.
 Christie agreed, asking that her fee of one hundred guineas be donated to the Southport Infirmary Children's Toy Fund.

-The idea for the play came from a real-life crime tragedy, the Dennis O'Neill case, of 1945 with the death of a boy in foster care.
+The idea for the play came from a real-life tragedy, the Dennis O'Neill case of 1945, the death of a boy in foster care.
 Christie's official biography states that the name of the boy was Daniel O'Neill but contemporary newspaper reports state the name of the boy as Dennis O'Neill.

 No recording of the original radio play exists and the script is not commercially available.